UCSD-Quadcopter/SLAM-ROS-Node/README.md

 A kalman system that takes in many sensor inputs and outputs the state to one output topic.
 See issue #3 for more info

 ### `opflow_cam`
 Code for a sensor that points down on the quadcopter and tracks the floor as the quadcopter moves.
 Also an example sensor to show how to use `sensor_template`

+### `get_avoidance_vectors`
+Code that calculates a vector to avoid obstacles while maintaining a path towards a target.
+Calcluates based off a target direction and camera depthmap.

+Not a ROS Node.